BestTimesToVisit.com Logo

 Slovenian Railways (SŽ)

-The national railway network connects major cities like Ljubljana, Maribor, and Koper, as well as many smaller towns.
-It's a comfortable and scenic way to travel between regions, especially for longer distances where you want to relax and enjoy the views.
+The national railway network connects major cities like Ljubljana, Maribor, and Koper, and also reaches smaller towns and tourist destinations.
+It's a comfortable and scenic way to travel between regions, especially for longer distances.

 Intercity Buses (Arriva, Nomago)